 Food & Water Consideration

-I resolved to eat tacos (breakfast and super) whenever I came to a restaurant which as mentioned can be some distance apart.
+I resolved to eat tacos (breakfast and supper) whenever I came to a restaurant which, as mentioned, can be some distance apart.

 Campgrounds vs Stealth Camping